Uninett/nav/README.rst

 ===================================

-This is NAV - Network Administration Visualized - an advanced software suite to monitor large computer networks.
+This is NAV - Network Administration Visualized - an advanced software suite to monitor small and large computer networks.

 :Homepage: https://nav.uninett.no/
 :Bug tracker and release management: https://github.com/UNINETT/nav